schism-dev/schism_visit_plugin/install-macm1-visit3.1.4.md

 ```
 Error.

-So, this is where we hack the makefiles, as per Eric's email (see below),
+So, this is where we hack the makefiles, as per Eric's email,
 ```
 vi CMakeFiles/EMDSCHISMDatabase_par.dir/flags.make
 vi CMakeFiles/MMDSCHISMDatabase.dir/flags.make